Purdue’s Online Writing Lab (OWL) http://owl.english.purdue.edu/

 Assistance: The library staff is available to help students who need assistance.
 Please ask if you have any questions.

 Overdue Books: Books are checked out for two weeks and may be renewed for an additional two weeks if the book has not been requested by another student.
 There is a $.10 per day, excluding weekends and holidays, for each day a book is not returned.
 Students cannot take semester exams until all fines are cleared with the library.

 Lost Items: It is the student’s responsibility to keep up with their library materials.
 In addition to the cost of the item, students will be charged a $5.00 surcharge for lost library material.
 Please notify library staff immediately when materials are missing; otherwise library fines will accrue at $.10 per day.

 Computers: Students may use library computers at any time.
 Classes with reservations are given first priority.
 Teacher preferred computers are located in the front left corner of the library; students may be evicted from these if a teacher is in need of a computer.
 Students are charged $.05 per page after the first three pages printed.

-Copying: There is a photocopier available in the library for teachers.
+Printing and Copying: There is a printer and a photocopier available.
+Students may send prints to the printer through the librarian.
+Prints are $.05 a page.
 Students may request copies for a charge of $.10 per page for black and white and $.25 per page for color.